blessontomjoseph/Sentence_Classification/README.md

 - #### Optimization: ![stuff](rd_files/frame1.jpg)
     - the scoring used is f1 score
-    - the hyperparams are optimized on optuna with the objective of maximizing the mean best f1_score
+    - the hyperparams are optimized on optuna with the objective of maximizing the mean of best f1_score

 - suff optimized and selected:
     - model